-GENERAL INFORMATION FOR CONDUCTING 2020 MINE RESCUE CONTESTS
+GENERAL INFORMATION FOR CONDUCTING NATIONAL MINE RESCUE CONTESTS

 Mine Rescue Rules were designed as a training tool for mine rescue teams.
 The gas levels, limits, travel distances, water levels, etc. were developed for contest purposes only.
 Discretion should be used in actual mine emergency situations.
 If a mine rescue problem(s) is utilized to comply with Part 49 the problem(s) must be submitted and certified by the National Contest Director(s).
+All mine rescue contests will follow the approved set of rules that are developed by the HMRA Rules Sub-Committees and approved by the HMRA Advisory Committees.
+Coal mine rescue teams will be given credit under 30 CFR Part 49.20(a)(2) for participation in contests.